 However, I'm currently very close to finishing my B.A. in Classical Civilization, hopefully with a minor in anthropology.
 I want to go to grad school in a few years, but I'm not sure yet what my course of study will be.
 I've considered classics, anthropology, political science, and few other, more obscure subjects.

-I was lead field manager for the Cincinnati office of Grassroots Campaigns, a professional canvassing organization that does fundraising for several left-leaning nonprofits, (e.g. the American Civil Liberties Union, Planned Parenthood, the ASPCA, Amnesty International, etc.).
-This summer I canvassed for the ACLU's gay rights campaign, but I'm currently campaigning for Save the Children.
-Just started as a sales girl at Macy's to pay the bills, though I'd like to do more political/nonprofit work once I graduate.
+I was lead field manager for the Cincinnati office of Grassroots Campaigns, a professional canvassing organization that does fundraising for several left-leaning nonprofits, (e.g. the American Civil Liberties Union, Save the Children).
+Currently unemployed, but hoping to get back into nonprofit work.

 foods."
 I could live off of eggplant parm and saag panneer/veggie

 Books: I like what little Kurt Vonnegut I have read, (Cat's

 Cradle is my favorite, also love Slaughterhouse Five and

 Breakfast of Champions, just started Sirens of Titan).
 I

 love the earlier Douglas Addams Hitchhiker books, everything by

 J.D.
 Salinger, (I think I've read most of his work), Dharma